xoluvs/xoluvs.github.io/README.md

-<h3 align="center">My name Is Kimberly Gilbraith.
-I’m a Senior Instructor Designer and Program Manager with over 20 years of training experience across multiple areas of expertise.
-Feel Free to look around and explore.</h3>
+<div align="center"><br>My name Is Kimberly Gilbraith. <br>
+  I’m a Senior Instructor Designer and Program Manager with over 20 years of training experience across multiple areas of expertise.  <br>
+  Feel Free to look around and explore.</div>